ivario123/dissarmv7/arch/README.md

   Helper types for Disarmv7
 </h1>

 This crate is a support crate for the [`Disarmv7`](../) disassembler.
-It provides a few types that describe the underlying hardware in a more concise manner than a simple number would do.
+It provides a few types that describe the underlying hardware in a more readable manner than a simple number would do.

 ## License